daovantoan/rspr/README.md

-# rspr = Running a stochastique Simulation in Parallel, ensuring numerical Reproducibility
+# rspr
 A tool runs a stochastic simulation in parallel and guarantee numerical reproducibility

+rspr is Running a stochastique Simulation in Parallel, ensuring numerical Reproducibility

 + A require for this tool: Install hwloc before runs it https://www.open-mpi.org/projects/hwloc/